 As a marketer, this can be the best opportunity for you, if you can adapt to changing consumer behavior and come up with innovative ideas.
 However, if you think you can cope up with this with traditional marketing, we have bad news for you!

 Understanding your customer is one of the toughest things to do.
-Times like this make that even tougher.
 So, in this article, we are going to show you some ways you can adjust to this changing customer behavior.
 You will also get to know how we, as marketers, can change our strategy to meet new customer demands.

 What Changed Since the Start of the Pandemic from the Customer End

-Since the COVID-19 outbreak started to spread rapidly earlier this year, people have been pretty much homebound.
+Since the COVID-19 outbreak started to spread rapidly last year, people have been pretty much homebound.
 Though things are looking a bit brighter now, than it was in the past, how customers shop pretty much changed forever.